I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 9. “kick serve that goes in all the time with speed and depth”

 – This is something I have on the list of things to do.
-It will come up sometimes in May 2016: progression drills for hitting a solid Kick Serve.
+It will come up sometime in May 2016: progression drills for hitting a solid kick serve.

 10. “consistency with a penetrating topspin forehand”

 – I’ll put this on my to-do list as well.
 Thank you for suggesting it! (: